-While the Supreme ruled in Saluday vs. People that the inspection of public transport buses is a reasonable search, which is beyond the ambit of the constitutional protection against unreasonable searches and seizures, the Court laid down certain guidelines that must be observed.
+While the Supreme Court ruled in Saluday vs. People that the inspection of public transport buses is a reasonable search, which is beyond the ambit of the constitutional protection against unreasonable searches and seizures, the Court laid down certain guidelines that must be observed.

 Guidelines in the Conduct of Bus Searches